UoB-COMSM0166/2025-group-19/README.md

 ---
 # Evaluation
 It is very important to understand user’s reaction and their feedback.
 Since the project started, we have been carried out several evaluations to understand how well the game met players' expectations.
 At the same times, these feedback also help us to identify areas for improvement and assess.

 The two major evaluation was held in the middle of the game, and the end of the project.
 These evaluation also segmented into two components: qualitative and quantitative.
 ## Qualitative Evaluation
 Just after we finished the basic game prototype, we carried out first major evaluations, in the qualitative evaluation part, we asked each player to play our games several minutes and give us some feedback used Heuristic Evaluation to understand how players felt about the game.

-### Key Areas of Improvement:
+### Player’s Feedback:
+In the later stages of development, our discussions and revisions were consistently guided by player feedback.

+By understanding what players cared about during gameplay and collecting questionnaire responses, we summarised the following strengths and areas for improvement.

+### What Players Enjoyed:

+**Art Design:** Users appreciated the pixel art style of the game, particularly the zodiac animal designs and the consistent pixel-style aesthetic, including the fonts and background.

+**Difficulty Balance:** Players noticed that in easy mode, they could become familiar with the gameplay mechanics and gain a sense of achievement after clearing a stage, while in hard mode, they could challenge themselves and become immersed in the variety of tools that added fun to the gameplay.

+**Variety of tools:** The variety and design of the tool were enjoyable, adding fun and excitement to the gameplay.

+### What Players think it can be improved:

 **Lack of Instructions**: Several users found it unclear which keys or mouse actions were needed to progress through the game.
 Adding clearer instructions or a tutorial was suggested.

 **Paddle Visibility**: The low contrast between the paddle and the background made it difficult for players to locate the paddle, especially when first entering the game view.
 This caused confusion about what they could control.

-**Infinity Ball Indicator**: Players struggled to recognize when the Infinity Ball feature was active.
+**Infinity Ball Indicator**: Players struggled to recognise when the Infinity Ball feature was active.
 Since this mechanic is crucial for progressing through stages, users suggested making its activation more visually apparent.

 **Power-Ups**: The power-ups dropping from bricks were too small for users to distinguish between different types.
-It was suggested that using distinct colors or shapes could improve clarity.
+It was suggested that using distinct colours or shapes could improve clarity.

 **Ball-Paddle Collision Mechanics**: One user recommended that the ball should reflect at different angles depending on where it hits the paddle.
 This would provide players with greater control and add more variety to the gameplay.

 **Zodiac Year Explanation**: Users wanted more context on the Chinese Zodiac years and how they relate to birthdays.
 Adding a brief explanation in the stage selection view would help players understand why they should enter their birthdate.

 <p align="center">
   <b>Figure 2</b><br>
   <i>Zodiac Catch</i><br>
   <img src="./assets/evaluation-improvements.png" width="500" alt="Block" style="border: 5px solid black;">
 </p>

-### Aspects Players Enjoyed:
-**Art Design**: Users appreciated the pixel art style of the game, particularly the zodiac animal designs and the consistent pixel-style aesthetic, including the fonts and background.
-**Difficulty Balance**: Players noted that the speed and number of balls provided the right level of challenge, making the game engaging without being too easy or too difficult.
-**Power-Ups**: The variety and design of the power-ups were enjoyable, adding fun and excitement to the gameplay.
 ### Heuristic Evaluation:
 <table align="center">
   <tr>